Kunle123/StoryWall/docs/setup/TWITTER_API_SETUP.md

 - Verify your app has "Read and write" permissions
 - Check rate limits haven't been exceeded
 - Ensure access token hasn't expired (implement refresh token logic)

+**"Image not attaching to tweet" or 403 Forbidden on media upload:**
+- This usually means your access token doesn't have the `media.write` scope
+- **Solution:** Disconnect and reconnect your Twitter account to grant the new permissions
+- The app now requests `media.write` scope, but users who connected before this was added need to reconnect
+- Go to the timeline share dialog and click "Reconnect" or "Connect Twitter Account"

 **OAuth callback not working:**
 - Verify callback URL matches exactly in Twitter app settings